 Please take note: As of June 2015, people travelling with minors (people under the age of 18) are required to be carrying an unabridged birth certificate, in addition to their passport.</p>

 Furthermore, as per South African law, upon your arrival in the country, you need to ensure that your passport has at least two full pages open for stamps upon your arrival in South Africa.</p>

 Please contact your nearest South African Embassy or consulate, for the latest visa requirements.
-Additionally, travellers over 1 years of age coming from a high risk area need to bear a Yellow Fever inoculation certificate.
+Additionally, travellers over 1 year of age coming from a high-risk area need to bear a Yellow Fever inoculation certificate.
 Alternatively, click here and here for more information.

 What are facilities like in South Africa?

 At Shamwari Game Reserve, our 5-star luxury lodge accommodation is accredited by the Tourism Grading Council of South Africa annually.
 Thorough inspections have been conducted in accordance with South African tourism standards.
 South Africa is home to a world-class infrastructure including transport, telecommunications, banking, manufacturing, mining and medical facilities.

 Gaining access to South Africa is as easy as hopping on a plane to one of the many airports in the country.
 However, in order to get to Shamwari Game Reserve, you can utilise the N2 highway by car or bus.

 Alternatively, visitors can fly to Port Elizabeth airport and either hire a car or utilise our transfer service at an additional fee.

 The electricity supply is 220/230 volts AC 50 HZ, with the exception of Pretoria (230 V) and Port Elizabeth (200/250 V).
 Most plugs have 3-pin or 2-pin.
 Adapters can be purchased but may be in short supply.
 US-made appliances may need a transformer.
 However, a limited number of adaptors are available in each room.